-- Be safe, appropriate and not disrupt or interfere with the educational process. - Recognize that extremely brief garments such as tube tops, net tops, halter tops, spaghetti straps, plunging necklines (front and/or back) and see-through garments are not appropriate. - Ensure that underwear is completely covered with outer clothing. - Include footwear at all times.
-Footwear that is a safety hazard will not be allowed. - Not include the wearing of hats in the classroom except for a medical or religious purpose. - Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
+- 1. Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
+Recognize that extremely short and see-through garments are not appropriate. - 3.
+Ensure that underwear is completely covered with outer clothing.

+- 4. Include footwear at all times.
+Footwear that is a safety hazard will not be allowed. - 5.
+Not include the wearing of hats or hoods in the classroom except for a medical or religious purpose. - Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - 7.
+Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.